sachinmaheswary/The-People-s-Bank/README.md

 # The-People's-Bank

-  Used HTML5, CSS, JavaScript to develop a banking website
+  For Front-end used HTML5, CSS, JavaScript to develop the banking website.

+  Modification and Development of Back-end is underprocess for hosting the website and use of database